 These long-tubed Crassula fascicularis flowers were seen in September near Greyton.
-The buds still to open are pink-tipped, the inside of the open corollas cream on this plant.
+The buds still to open are pink-tipped, the insides of the open corollas cream.
 The five spreading and recurving petals may also be white or tinted green.

-Both the leaves and the individual flowers of this Crassula species are stalkless.
+Both the leaves and the individual flowers of the species are stalkless.
 The leafy stems bearing the flower fascicles are reddish purple.
-Even some of the leaves followed suit by adopting this in vogue colour near their bases... although green isn't boring in nature!
-The leaves are opposite on the stems in decussate pairs, their margins white from the tiny, recurved hairs that grow there.
+Even some of the leaves followed suit, adopting this fashionable colour near their bases... although green isn't boring in nature and needed for food production!